eadf/centerline.rs/README.md

 ```fish
 cargo +nightly run --example fltk_gui
 ```
-The example only displays 2D, but the generated centerline is actually 3D line segments.\
+The example only displays 2D, but the generated center-line is actually 3D line segments.\
-The Z coordinate is the distance between the 2D centerline and the geometry that created it.
+The Z coordinate is the distance between the 2D center-line, and the geometry that created it.

 It should be possible to replace the example input data by overwriting the ```rust.obj``` file in the ```example``` folder.
 The new .obj file just needs to be 2D in some axis aligned plane.